LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 #.
 Connect to Sunshine host from a moonlight client

-Now kill X and sunshine by running ``pkill -ef X`` on the host, unplug your monitors from your GPU, and repeat steps 1 - 5.
+Now kill X and sunshine by running ``pkill X`` on the host, unplug your monitors from your GPU, and repeat steps 1 - 5.
 You should get the same result.
 With this setup you don't need to modify the Xorg config regardless if monitors are plugged in or not.

 .. code-block:: bash

-   pkill -ef X
+   pkill X

 SSH Client Script (Optional)